Accident at Work*

 • Burns

 Welders are also required to wear certain clothing – for example, leather boots and trousers that fit over the boot.
 This is to avoid any molten metal dripping into their shoes.
-If a welder is wearing the wrong boots, ones that leave a gap open for molten metal to drip into their shoes, it will either be the fault of the employer for not training/providing the correct protective gear or fault of the employee for ignoring the training or refusing to wear the protective gear.
+If a welder is wearing the wrong boots, ones that leave a gap open for molten metal to drip into their shoes, it will either be the fault of the employer for not training/providing the correct protective gear or the fault of the employee for ignoring the training or refusing to wear the protective gear.

 • Eye Injuries